artefactual/archivematica/CONTRIBUTING.md

 * Don't use variable or parameter names that shadow builtin functions and types.
   For example, don't name a variable "file".
   (Unfortunately, Python uses many useful names for its builtin types and functions.)
+* Sort imports alphabetically within their grouping to reduce duplicate imports.

 ### Exceptions